 QUARTERLY PLANNING OBJECTIVE STATEMENT

-TO: Conduct our Q4 planning session
+TO: Conduct a practical strategic planning session

 IN A WAY THAT:

-- Brings the Senior Leadership Team together for two full days
+- Brings the Senior Leadership Team together for two full days to develop an effective strategy

 - Highlights the previous quarter's accomplishments

-- Updates and advances our Annual Plan and long term goal attainment
+- Updates and advances our Annual Plan and long-term goal attainment

 - Identifies 3-5 Company Priorities, complete with owners and clear success criteria